CEXTBurmawala/notes/yellowfin/yellowfin_generator_setup.md

 #### [2] Export the config
 - after the view is published, go to the admin sidebar panel and click "Export"
 - in the export process, move the `<customer_name> Master View` to the export list
+- click on the blue "Export" button on the top left
+- name the export what the app name is on github and click "Export"
 - delete the master view from the Browse Views
 - delete the data source from Admin console > data Sources